-The ITS Helpdesk is located in Johnson 107.
+The ITS Helpdesk is located in the Library Learning Commons.
 They will be happy to help you with technological issues and questions.
 See their website for opening hours for both the Helpdesk and the computer labs, as well a link to change your password.
 For a comprehensive FAQ on technologies and services on campus, see the Virtual Helpdesk website.

 Is there a health clinic on campus?